Skip to Main Content

 View on Map

-IA&A at Hillyer presents 3 New Solo Exhibitions.
-Hillyer’s featured exhibitions Jude Griebel, “Revenants,” Teddy Osei, “Duality,” and Paula Mans, “Cotton Flower.”
+IA&A at Hillyer presents three new solo shows: Hyunsuk Erickson, “Thinggy of Their Town,” Arianne Ohara, “Soft Archives: Threads and Textures of History,” and Jeffrey Berg, “Bearing Witness.”
 Hillyer is free to the public with a suggested donation of $10.
-Located at 9 Hillyer Ct NW (behind The Phillips Collection.)
+IA&A is located in a large carriage house at 9 Hillyer Court NW (behind The Phillips Collection.)
 To learn more, visit www.athillyer.org.

 ArtWalk Hours: 6-8 PM